J-Krish/BIOS611/README.md

 "rstudio" as the username and your specified password as your password.
 If you are using a system-generated password, copy and paste the generated password from your command prompt into the password field.

+Finally, upon opening RStudio, please change the working directory to work by inputing "cd work" into the RStudio terminal.